publicissapient-france/scaleway-breakathon/README.md

   promising, but we didn't find any documentation about it so we ended up not configuring it due to the time constraint.
 We would have loved plugging Kubernetes auth on Auth0 directly!
+- It's not possible to tag a Container Registry, while other Scaleway resources mostly support tags everywhere